Joshua-W-Adams/codility/theory/dynamic-programming.md

 }
 ```

-As you can see this changes the T complexity of this solution significantly as each fibonacci number in the sequence can only have thir function called once and subsequent calls are looked out from the array of information already stored in memory.
+As you can see this changes the T complexity of this solution significantly as each fibonacci number in the sequence can only have their function called once and subsequent calls are looked out from the array of information already stored in memory.

-But we can actually define this solution in another method called bottom up, and just like we execute a recurrsive function in essence from bottom up, we can saolve this problem by storing the results of each fibonacci function in a bottom up approach in an array.
+But we can actually define this solution in another method called bottom up, and just like we execute a recursive function in essence from bottom up, we can solve this problem by storing the results of each fibonacci function in a bottom up approach in an array.

 ```ts
 function fib_bottom_up(n: number) {